michaellee8/TESC4411_2016_ThreeKingdomKill_Michael_Lee/README.md

 This is the final project of course TECS4411 "Coding Heroes of the Three Kingdoms", studied at 2016 summer holiday.

-The aim of such a project is to imoement skill learnt in the course.
+The aim of such a project is to practice skill learnt in the course.

 Partner is/are: